Q: I've heard that blue light is dangerous, like UV radiation. Do I need to protect my eyes from it and, if so, how?

 Q: What is color blindness?

-A: Color blindness occurs when you are unable to see colors in a normal way.
-Most commonly, color blindness happens when someone cannot distinguish between certain colors, usually between greens and reds, and occasionally blues.
-The vast majority of people with color vision deficiency is genetic and is inherited from their mother.
-People can also become color blind as a result of diseases such as multiple sclerosis or diabetes or the acquire due to aging and medication.
+A: Color blindness describes the inability to see colors in a normal way.
+Most often, color vision deficiency is when someone cannot distinguish between certain colors, usually between greens and reds, and occasionally blues.
+In the vast majority of cases, it's genetic, and is inherited from their mother's side of the family, affecting males more often than females.
+Acquired color vision deficiency can be caused by certain diseases such as multiple sclerosis, drugs or chemicals, but it's rare.